-The Equestrian Exchange gave away over $2,000 in gift certificates to therapeutic riding programs & horse rescue groups
+The Equestrian Exchange gave away almost $4,000 in gift certificates to therapeutic riding programs & horse rescue groups

 Every time you shop at the Equestrian Exchange, you may be unknowingly helping horses, riders, or other animals with your purchases.
 Many of our consignors are non-profit organizations who use the sale as an outlet to raise funds by selling excess donations or unneeded supplies.